nus-cs2030/1718-s2/docs/lec04.md

 #### Catch Exceptions to Clean Up

 While it is convenient to just let the calling method deals with exceptions ("Hey!
 Not my problem!"), it is not always responsible to do so.
 Consider the example earlier, where `m1()`, `m2()`, and `m3()` do not handle exception E2.
 Let's say that E2 is a checked exception, and it is possible to react to this and let the program continues properly.
 Also, suppose that `m2()` allocated some system resources (e.g., temporary files, network connections) at the beginning of the method, and deallocated the resources at the end of the method.
-Not handling the exception, means that, code that deallocates these resources does not get called when an exception occur!
+Not handling the exception, means that, code that deallocates these resources does not get called when an exception occurs!
 It is better for `m2()` to catch the exception, handle the resource deallocation in a `finally` block.
 If there is a need for the calling methods to be aware of the exception, `m2()` can always re-throw the exception:

 ```Java
 public void m2() throws E2 {